Sasha Alex Lessin, Ph. D.

 1846 — CREATING THE CAUSUS BELLI INCIDENT AS EXCUSE TO STEAL IT NORTH (Domination framed provocation as defense)

 Polk sent General Zachary Taylor into the disputed land between the Nueces River and the Rio Grande and ran patrols against Mexican forces, which killed intruding Anglo soldiers.
-Polk got what he wanted, an excuse to launch a full-on attack on Mexico.
+Polk got what he wanted: an excuse to launch a full-on attack on Mexico.
 He got the Mexicans to kill Americans on what he said was American soil (in an area [describe the agreement Santa Ana was forced into, with a change in which river was the boundary as an excuse that he used to send his troops to Mexico and steal Mexico’s Northern territory.

 Irish laborers concluded: This is a rich man’s land deal dressed as patriotism.